-both distributions for illustrative purposes.
+In the lower level of the hierarchical model (Sect.
+4.1), we use noninformative uniform distributions in log and linear space as prior for the internal luminosity.
+It is worth studying the effect of the prior distribution on the final results.
+Figure 2 shows the marginalized distributions for HD 209458 b using the two different priors.
+The luminosity distribution is shown in log-scale for both distributions for illustrative purposes.
 Red shows the samples using a log-uniform distribution while blue using a uniform distribution in linear space.
-Note the strong correlation between the fraction of heavy elements $Z_p$ and the internal luminosity with a Pearson correlation coefficient $\rho > 0.9$ .
-The observed parameters ( $R_p$ , $M_p$ , and $L$ ) are reproduced in both cases and the distributions look almost identical.
-But the distributions of $L{int}$ , the main parameter of interest, are different leading thus to different distributions in heating efficiency $\epsilon$ .
+Note the strong correlation between the fraction of heavy elements Z_p and the internal luminos-ity with a Pearson correlation coefficient $\rho > 0.9$.
+The observed parameters $(R_p, M_p, and L)$ are reproduced in both cases and the distributions look almost identical.
+But the distributions of $L{\rm int}$, the main parameter of interest, are different leading thus to different distributions in heating efficiency ε .
 We are in a regime where the data size is small and the choice of the prior distribution is important and dominates the inference.
-Note that Figure 2 shows the radius distribution even though we do not sample this parameter.
+We note that Fig. 2 shows the radius distribution even though we do not sample this parameter.
 This is useful to validate the model and to check that it predicts the observed data.
-Such plots are referred to as posterior predictive plots and we will apply them in Section 6.1 to validate the model for each planet.
+Such plots are referred